 I got bitten by the sewing bug in the summer of 2017.
-I had sewn before, cushions, bags and other household items, but I had tried and failed to sew clothes before.
+I had sewn before, cushions, bags and other household items, but I had tried and failed to sew clothes.
 The difference this time was the internet.
 So many learning resources, and such good instructions from independent pattern companies.
-An now there were patterns that would fit me.
+And now there were patterns that would fit me.

 There were a few Vogue patterns I had success with, but then I came upon Cashmerette and soon after Helen’s Closet and Love Notions, and I was well and truly bitten.

 At first it was frustrating because I had no idea what I was doing.
 But then I began to get more comfortable doing simple thing like the Cashmerette Concord T-shirt, and I have been growing my skills ever since.

 I joined the Facebook Curvy Sewing Collective and that has been a wonderful source of inspiration and sewing tips.
 Then I joined Instagram and most recently started this blog.